Anneli is described as, “fantastic on her feet”, “absolutely brilliant”, and “an exceptional counsel of outstanding ability”.

 Regulatory & Disciplinary

-Anneli’s practice in this area spans the entirety of Chambers’ work including actions involving, the Environmental Protection Act 1990, housing standards, tenancy deposits and the Housing Act 2004 as well as the Prevention of Social Housing Fraud Act 2013.
+Anneli’s practice in this area spans the entirety of Chambers’ work including actions involving, the Environmental Protection Act 1990 and the Housing Act 2004 (as amended by the Housing and Planning Act 2016) including housing conditions and standards, tenancy deposits, HMOs, Rent Repayment Orders, financial penalties, rogue landlords, as well as matters in relation to the Prevention of Social Housing Fraud Act 2013.

 To register an interest in making an instruction Click Here